Algorithm Selection for Software Verification using Graph Neural Networks: Research Questions and Experimental Design

 \subsubsection{Top-K Error}

 Top-K error is a metric often used to evaluate deep learning models on the task of object recognition in images~\cite{krizhevsky2012imagenet,ren2015faster,he2016deep}.
 Given some k-value, if the label value is within the first k choices the network predicts, then error is 0.
 If the label is not in the first k choices, error is 1.
-In our case, the label is the verifier which performs best on the given program.
+In our case, the label is the verifier which performs best, in terms of accuracy and then time, on the given program.

 The ISS chooses tools in order of how often they were the best selector on the training set, meaning the tool which was the best tool most often is first, the tool which is best the second most often is selected second, etc. This guarantees the highest Top-K values for a static ordering of tools on the training set.